Always the Little Things: Bad Habits That Can Damage Your Eyes

 Catching a Bit Too Much Light

-“Don’t stare at the sun” is parental advice as old as “don’t go swimming after eating.”
+“Don’t stare at the sun” is parental advice as old as “Don’t go swimming after eating.”
 And, believe it or not, they’re both fairly sound nuggets of advice.
 We won’t go into the precise mechanisms of munching and swimming, but we do need to talk about your eyes and UVB damage.
-This is one of biggest bad habits that affects eyes and vision.
+This is one of the biggest bad habits that affects eyes and vision.

 An awful lot of the study into the exact effects of ultraviolet radiation came about several years ago amidst panic about a depleting ozone.
 And while the good news is that there has been some reversal to this trend, we still need to protect ourselves.
 By far the most common sun-related injury to the eyes is photokeratitis, a condition similar to sunburn that affects the eyes.
 Symptoms include the usual sunburn suspects: discomfort, redness, tearing and, a sensation similar to having sand in the eyes.”
 Lovely.